 I am incensed over incense!
-It is an instant migraine headache trigger for me and its everywhere.
-Even passing people on the street, especially if they are going out for the night can make me want to gag.
+It is an instant migraine headache trigger for me and it's everywhere.
+Even passing people on the street, especially if they are going out for the night can send me into panic.

-I like to go for a lovely remedial massage after a long migraine or when I am feeling really stressed out.
+I sometimes go for a lovely remedial massage after a long migraine or when I am feeling really stressed out.

 So off I walk down the street into town, enjoying the sunshine and the warm weather.

 23 degrees Celsius is my idea of perfection.
-Singing happily as I walk for another pain free day.
-I have had almost a whole week free of migraines so I am one happy camper!
+Singing happily as I walk.. being thankful another pain free day.
+I have had almost a whole week free of migraines, so I am one happy camper!

-Stunned really, I took a minute to gather myself.
+I was stunned... it took a few minutes to gather myself.